Talking Turkey in Turkey with a Turkey whilst Housesitting

 So in staying all this ….
 Why do we housesit?

-We have some schooling like maths, writing, arts and crafts that are ideally done in this time at house-sit.
+We have some schooling like maths, writing, arts, and crafts that are ideally done during this time at house-sit.

 It is a great time to learn about new foods and cultures, and to check out the local markets – I love markets!